Apple TV Plus is free for a year with a new iPhone, iPad, Mac, or Apple TV

 Apple TV Plus, the iPhone maker’s entry into the TV and movies subscription space, finally has a release date and a price point.
 And it’s pretty compelling.

 Launching on November 1, Apple has priced Apple TV Plus at just $4.99 a month.
-UK pricing is also £4.99, translating roughly to AU$7 per month.
+UK pricing is also £4.99, translating roughly to AU$7 whereas the UAE pricing is set to AED 19.99 per month.

 And, to sweeten the deal further, anyone who buys a new iPhone (such as the iPhone 11), iPad, Mac or Apple TV, you’ll get access to the service for free, for a year.